joseaplwork/stuart-landing-page/README.md

 Usage Instructions
 ---
-You could just open the `index.html` file, in order to see the assignment result:
+You could just open the `index.html` file, in order to see the result:

 ```
 /dist/index.html